-The first to discuss the idea that an individual person or might be associated with a value of relative "energy" but also "entropy" was American naval engineer William Fairburn, who in his 1914 book Human Chemistry employed human chemical theory to the effect that workers in a factory were types of chemicals that required efficient and intelligent handling by the foremen.
+In 1914, American chemical engineer William Fairburn, in his Human Chemistry, discussed the verbal idea that an individual person or might be associated with a value of relative "energy" but also "entropy", and therein employed human chemical theory to the effect that workers in a factory were types of chemicals that required efficient and intelligent handling by the foremen.

 In 1995, mining engineer Raj Singhal defines "human entropy" as the effect of individual variations in the efficiency of work of individuals and managers on the system.

 In 2002, American physicist Jack Hokikian defined the concept of the entropy of a human as as such: